This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 Cornelius Fichtner is a famous PMP trainer and claims to have trained more than 38,400 project professionals for the PMP exam.
 His team specializes in providing training for many PMI certification courses, and this course is one of the oldest PMI approved online PMP training programs.

-While many offline training providers are moving to online platforms, PM PrepCast has been online from day one.
+While many offline training providers are moving to online platforms, PM PrepCast has been online since day one.

 The current version of the PM PrepCast is based on the fifth edition of the PMBOK Guide and is aligned with the latest PMP exam format after Jan 11, 2016.